MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/stream-events-from-power-automate-and-logic-app.md

 ---
-title: Stream events from Power Automate and Logic Apps to an eventstream via the Event Hub endpoint
+title: Stream events from Power Automate and Logic Apps to an eventstream via the Event Hubs endpoint
-description: Learn how to stream real-time events from Power Automate and Logic Apps to Eventstream using the Event Hub endpoint. ms.reviewer: spelluru ms.author: xujiang1
+description: Learn how to stream real-time events from Power Automate and Logic Apps to Eventstream using the Event Hubs endpoint. ms.reviewer: spelluru ms.author: xujiang1
 author: xujxu